Coaches to Sheffield

 The Bullring & Grand Central

-One of Birmingham’s most iconic buildings, the disk-covered Bullring houses your favourite high street brands under one roof.
-From the delights of Selfridges to River Island; the Bullring now stretches through to the pop-up shops of Link Street and into Grand Central.
-With dozens of stores including Whittard, The White Company and more, it’s easy to spend the money saved on coach tickets!
+One of Birmingham’s most iconic landmarks, the disk-covered Bullring is a shopper's paradise with all your favourite high street brands under one roof.
+From the luxurious Selfridges to the trendy Pull and Bear, the Bullring extends through Link Street's pop-up shops and into Grand Central.
+With dozens of stores including Whittard and The White Company, it's the perfect place to spend the money you saved on your coach tickets!

 Great Western Arcade

-One of Birmingham’s most cherished buildings, The Great Western Arcade is a purveyor of independent shopping and hosts everything from sweet shops to barbers and shoe stores.
-For lovers of a truly unique find and those who enjoy a bit of an old-fashioned experience, this Victorian arcade is a must-visit.
+One of Birmingham’s most beloved buildings, the Great Western Arcade is a treasure trove of independent shops, offering everything from sweet treats to barbers and shoe stores.
+For those who love unique finds and enjoy a touch of old-fashioned charm, this Victorian arcade is a must-visit.

 Things to do for kids